radish-es/casebook-property/content/casebook/governance/mariner.md

 facts: Mariner's land was classed as a beach, which involved numerous restrictions, and meant ministerial permission was necessary to construct a dwelling.
 The Minister refused to grant permission for the claimant to build a home.
 issue: Whether this constituted de facto expropriation.
 held: For defendant.
 De facto expropriation is not made out because Mariner did not lose all reasonable usess of the land, and Nova Scotia did not acquire a beneficial interest in land.
+description: Mariner's land was classed as a beach, which involved numerous restrictions, and meant ministerial permission was necessary to construct a dwelling.
+The Minister refused to grant permission for the claimant to build a home.
 public: true
 sources:
   - source_name: CanLII